Vignesht105/AI-Assitant/README.md

 # Build An AI Voice Assistant Using Python

 ## This is an AI Assistant like Iron Man's Jarvis
-## In this program I implemented an Friday voice assistant it can do the followings
+## In this program I implemented a voice assistant it can do the followings

  - Greetings
  - Taking Commands